Patent Agent vs Patent Attorney: Everything You Need to Know

 Patent Agent vs. Patent Attorney

 Patent attorneys are able to practice at the U.S. Patent and Trademark Office.
 Additionally, they are able to practice in court.
 They can advise individuals in relation to contracts, and they can be involved with trials involved patents and trademarks.

 Patent agents are people who have a great deal more education in terms of technical subjects and they likely possess a greater background in either science of engineering.
 Many agents will come to the law field after a career in a technical one.

-Patent agents are only specifically allows to practice patent law through or with the USPTO.
+Patent agents are only specifically allowed to practice patent law through or with the USPTO.
 However, these individuals are often hired by law firms due to their extensive technical backgrounds.
 Legal departments for larger corporations will hire these people at times for the same reason.
-Patent agents may also be preferred to patent attorneys due to a more diverse and background.
+Patent agents may also be preferred to patent attorneys due to a more diverse background.

 Who Is Better?